German Guy

 "German Guy" is the 11th episode of the ninth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on February 20, 2011.
 The episode follows high school student Chris Griffin, as he attempts to find a new hobby.
-He soon comes across a puppeteer named Franz, who befriends Chris and introduces him to his vast collection of puppets.
-Meanwhile, Chris' neighbor, Herbert, tries to warn him of Franz's past as a Nazi during World War II, but his attempts are largely unsuccessful.
+He soon comes across a puppeteer named Franz, who befriends Chris and introduces him to his vast puppet collection.
+Meanwhile, Chris' neighbor, Herbert, tries to warn him of Franz's past as a World War II Nazi, but his attempts are largely unsuccessful.

 The episode was written by Patrick Meighan and directed by Cyndi Tang.
 It received mostly mixed reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 6.57 million homes in its original airing.
 The episode featured guest performances by Ralph Garman and Alan Tudyk, along with several recurring guest voice actors for the series.